rasputyashka/tishka-cli/README.md

-(The task from python-beginners written in python 3.8.10) https://t.me/ru_python_beginners/1465630
+(The task is taken from python-beginners and the solution is written in python 3.8.10) https://t.me/ru_python_beginners/1465630